vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

 Yet another VCF parser.
-This one may give better performance and useful (fancy) command line filtering.
+This one may give better performance because of lazy parsing and useful combinations of (fancy) command line filtering.
 For example, to filter somatic data

 ```ruby
   bio-vcf --filter 'rec.alt.size==1 and rec.tumor.bq[rec.alt]>30 and rec.tumor.mq>20' < file.vcf
 ```

 The VCF format is commonly used for variant calling between NGS samples.
 The fast parser needs to carry some state, recorded for each